projectitis/sizzle/docs/game_structure.md

 can guarantee that anything within the 'target' are is always visible.

-## Windows
+### Windows

-based on the screen sizes above, there are 3 possible 'windows'.
-They are the target window, the max window, and the view window.
+The combination of `targetSize` and `maxSize` result in 3 different 'windows'.
+They are the **target** window, the **max** window, and the **view** window.

 ![windows](img/windows.png "windows")

+In the example above, the target window is fully visible (it is __always__ fully visible) and the max window is partially hidden.
+The view window is somewhere between the target window and the max window.

-As a developer you need to make sure your game is visible and looks good up to 'max' window, but realize that not all of the max window may be visible.
-Anything outside of the 'target' window might be obscured for some people.
-Make sure that the UI and all important actions happen within the target window and/or view window.
+As a developer you need to make sure your game is visible and looks good up to max window, but realize that not all of the max window may be visible.
+Anything outside of the target window might be obscured for some people.
+Make sure that the UI and all important actions happen within the target window or view window.

 ## Letterbox